BAE's largest shareholder opposes EADS deal

-LONDON The largest shareholder in BAE issued a long list of objections to the group's proposed $45 billion (27.9 billion pounds) merger with EADS on Monday, including concerns over state interference, poor terms and a lack of strategic rationale.
+LONDON The largest shareholder in BAE (BAES.L) issued a long list of objections to the group's proposed $45 billion merger with EADS EAD.PA on Monday, including concerns over state interference, poor terms and a lack of strategic rationale.

 "We look forward to discussions with the board of BAE and other BAE shareholders in the coming days."